-“I don’t see alternatives to platforms like Facebook these days”
+“I don’t think Trump was elected just because of social media”

 A. Yes, it can be an extraordinary tool for discovery.
 I can read the headlines of any newspaper in the world as easily as those of my home town, which was not possible 20 years ago.
 But there’s the question of how it can be used versus the question of how much people use it.
 The possibilities are different from the reality.
 Facebook is increasingly focused on videos, which you just passively watch.
 That is maybe less of a discovery experience.

-In 2012 Pariser founded Upworthy, a pioneer in the field of viral content websites.
+[In 2012 Pariser founded Upworthy, a pioneer in the field of viral content websites.
 Its headlining style changed the rules of the game, with the classic example being: “Someone Gave Some Kids Some Scissors.
 Here’s What Happened Next.”
 Aided by the Facebook algorithm, Upworthy reached 80 million unique users.
-Soon after, it began penalizing those kinds of headlines, which it considers akin to cheating.
+Soon after, it began penalizing those kinds of headlines, which it considers akin to cheating.]

 Q. With Upworthy you realized that facts in themselves do not spark curiosity.
 Some emotionally appealing component is required.
 Can this method of viralization last?

 A. Our methods at Upworthy were copied in ways that sometimes I’m happy about and sometimes I’m not happy about… our intention was to make the topics that matter entertaining, engaging and informative.
-Iif news content is going to have to compete toe to toe with entertainment content, then the choices are either being engaging or not being seen.
+If news content is going to have to compete toe-to-toe with entertainment content, then the choices are either being engaging or not being seen.

-P. Are you aware that many journalists regard the adjective “viral” as something demeaning for their work?
+Q. Are you aware that many journalists regard the adjective “viral” as something demeaning for their work?

 Facebook is increasingly focused on videos, which you just passively watch

-P. You had an experience at Upworthy that would be a nightmare to newspaper editors like myself: a change in algorithms at Facebook that drives traffic down.
+Q. You had an experience at Upworthy that would be a nightmare to newspaper editors like myself: a change in algorithms at Facebook that drives traffic down.
 How did you solve that problem?

 A. If that is your fear, I cannot give you a very satisfying answer.
 We anticipated the changes that Facebook was going to make, and we moved in that direction.